jmlepisto/clatter/README.md

 ### Example

-Simplified example with the most straightforward (and unsecure) PQ handshake pattern and no handshake payload data at all:
+Simplified example with the most straightforward (and most unsecure) interactive PQ handshake pattern and no handshake payload data at all:

 ```rust
 use clatter::crypto::cipher::ChaChaPoly;